Phuong-Le-NN/WriteToRemember/README.md

-# practiceProject
+# Write To Remember
-A MERN Note creating Web dev project for practice
+A prominent, distraction-free note taking app for immediate thought capture.